 A review of Cosumnes River College's grading policies and academic regulations:

-The distinction of honors and highest honors is noted on a student’s transcript for each semester in which a student has enrolled in twelve (12) units or more, and has earned a grade point average (GPA) of at least 3.0 (honors) or 3.5 or higher (highest honors).
-Students earning academic honors or highest honors may be eligible to participate in the college's Honors Program.
-For further information, see Honors.
+The distinction of honors and highest honors is noted on a student's transcript for each semester in which a student has enrolled in twelve (12) units or more and has earned a grade point average (GPA) of at least 3.0 (honors) or 3.5 or higher (highest honors).
+Students earning highest honors will be notified by email of their eligibility to join the honor society, Phi Theta Kappa.
+Students earning honors or highest honors may be eligible to participate in the Honors Program.

 Honors at Graduation